hmeretti/grid-world/readme.md

 # WIP

-Still working on lots of functionalities; things are changing a lot.
+Still a very preliminary version; working on lots of functionalities and things change a lot.
 Some agents are probably currently not working.

 ## Intro